VET APPROVED

 2. Feed Them Alone

-If you have multiple pets and one is anxious around their food, try feeding them alone in a different room.
+If you have multiple pets and one is anxious about their food, try feeding them alone in a different room.
 Creating a calm and quiet environment for them to eat in helps to soothe their anxiety and sense of competition.

 3. Eat First